[Interview] Erdogan's attack backfired, Turkish writer says

 He said Erdogan's mass arrests of people accused of sympathising with last year's failed coup, such as Ahmet Sik, another journalist, was part of that system.

-Sik is one of 158 journalists in prison, along with 12 MPs, 85 mayors, and more than 50,000 others placed in detention on coup-related charges.
+Sik is one of 158 journalists in prison, along with 12 MPs, 85 mayors, and more than 50,000 others who were detained on coup-related charges.

 "One cannot give up on the people in such a country, where there is enormous arbitrariness and despotism," Akhanli said.

-Akhanli thanked two groups, the Goethe Institute in Germany and PEN International, for helping to pay his living costs in Spain and his legal fees while he fights the extradition case.
+He thanked two groups, the Goethe Institute in Germany and PEN International, for helping to pay his living costs in Madrid and his legal fees while he fights the extradition case.

-He said "people from Spain also showed their solidarity and offered several housing possibilities and help".
+He said "people from Spain also showed solidarity and offered several housing possibilities and help".

-But he said EU governments ought to do more to strengthen democratic forces in Turkey.
+But he said EU governments ought to do more to support democratic forces in Turkey.

-"In the large cities, in the cities of the Aegean and Mediterranean coasts and in the Kurdish cities, the majority of people voted 'no' in the referendum," he said, referring to a referendum in Turkey in April that increased Erdogan's authority.
+"In the large cities, in the cities of the Aegean and Mediterranean coasts and in the Kurdish cities, the majority of people voted 'No' in the referendum," he said, referring to a referendum in Turkey in April that increased Erdogan's powers.

 "He [Erdogan] cannot continue to rule Turkey in the long term with only the support of the rural population.
 EU countries should side with the secular, democratic forces, not with the despot," Akhanli said.